 - $25,000 property liability damage per accident

-How to Bolster Your Case
+How to Bolster Your Truck Accident Claim

 Be sure to:

-- Seek medical treatment.
+- Seek immediate medical treatment.
 Visit a doctor even if you have no visible injuries and are not in pain.
 The doctor will perform a physical examination, administer treatment, and write a medical report.

 - Hire a reputable truck accident attorney.
 After the crash, consult with a lawyer as soon as possible.